 The Cliffs of Moher

 a.k.a.
 Horcrux Cave

 And that was the tour.
 There are dozens of more things I could mention, but you’ll just have to take the tour to find out the rest.
 I wish I could have done the 7-day tour to see Limerick and the Blarney Stone, but more because I just wanted another couple days with all my new friends.
 As great as Ireland is, it was the chance to explore with so many other wonderful people which made the trip special for me.
 I realize that’s a huge reason to book tours with Shamrocker Tours.
-I’ll definitely be back to Ireland in my usual solo-traveler fashion to see more Games of Thrones locations, do the Guinness tour in Dublin and catch everything else I missed.
+I’ll definitely be back to Ireland in my usual solo-traveler fashion to see more Games of Thrones locations, do the Guinness tour (Dublin is famous for its beer and pubs) and catch everything else I missed.
 But it just won’t be the same without the gang.